vchintal/jdg-cross-datacenter-replication/README.md

 12. __Simulate the STATE TRANSFER functionality by refreshing the cache entries on Site 2__

-    To achieve this click on the __Refresh__ button on the Site 2 visualizer tool and you would see that nodes of Site 1 start to receive cache entries from Site 1.
+    To achieve this, click on the __Refresh__ button on the Site 2 visualizer tool and you would see that nodes of Site 1 start to receive cache entries from Site 1.

     The simulation of State Transfer is done by iterating over the cache entries of Site 2 nodes and reinserting them back into the cache.